(kee toe role' ak)

 What SPECIAL PRECAUTIONS should I follow?

-Before using ketorolac eye drops,
+Before using ketorolac injection,

 What SPECIAL DIETARY instructions should I follow?